 |11.||Fujifilm X-E1||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

-Both the X-E2S and the X70 have been discontinued, but can regularly be found used on eBay.
+Both the X-E2S and the X70 have been discontinued, but can regularly be found used on ebay.
 The X-E2S was replaced by the Fujifilm X-E3, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Fujifilm X70 Manual.
+Further information on the features and operation of the X-E2S and X70 can be found, respectively, in the Fujifilm X-E2S Manual (free pdf) or the online Fujifilm X70 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-E2S and the Fujifilm X70?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.